ENGR 3023 Biomechanics in Product Innovation

 The ability to generate design concepts that reference human scale and basic knowledge in prototype model fabrication is desirable.

-- Engage an iterative design discovery process and present a final design solution that improves product usability and user quality of life
+- Follow an iterative design discovery process in developing a product that improves product usability and user quality of life in a real-world scenario.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.